News, RV

 LDV Deliver 9 Campervan: Front three-quarter view of the MY26 model in Blanc White

-The biggest change for 2026 sits under the bonnet.
-LDV has replaced the outgoing engine with a new 2.0-litre turbo-diesel producing 128kW and 420Nm, paired with an eight-speed automatic transmission.
+The biggest change for the MY26 sits under the bonnet.
+LDV is replacing the outgoing 108kW unit with a more refined 2.0-litre turbo-diesel producing 128kW and 420Nm.
+This unit pairs with a smooth eight-speed automatic transmission, a major jump from the previous six-speed setup.

-For a campervan carrying water, batteries, cabinetry and camping gear, that torque figure matters.
-On paper, it should translate to less effort on long highway climbs, easier overtaking and a more relaxed touring experience than earlier iterations.
+For a campervan carrying water, batteries and cabinetry, that torque figure matters.
+On paper, it should translate to less effort on highway climbs and easier overtaking.
+This promises a more relaxed touring experience than earlier iterations.

-Whether it genuinely closes the gap to significantly more expensive European-based platforms will only become clear once real-world driving impressions emerge.
-Still, offering this level of drivetrain update at this price point is likely to resonate with first-time buyers who want something that feels modern rather than purely commercial.
+Whether it genuinely closes the gap to more expensive European-based platforms remains to be seen.
+Still, offering this level of drivetrain update while aiming for affordability is likely to resonate with buyers.
+These owners often want a modern driving experience that feels less like a commercial vehicle.

 Power / Torque128kW / 420Nm

-Inside, the Deliver 9 sticks to a familiar two-berth layout, prioritising practicality over novelty.
-The standout remains the fully integrated bathroom, complete with cassette toilet and pull-out shower, a feature that remains rare at this price point and footprint.
+Inside, the Deliver 9 Campervan continues to focus on space management for a two-berth layout.
+The standout remains the fully integrated bathroom, complete with a cassette toilet and pull-out shower.
+This feature remains rare at this price point and vehicle footprint.

-The kitchen follows a similar philosophy, with fixed cabinetry, sink, microwave and a fridge/freezer sized for more than overnight use.
-It is not boutique or bespoke, but durability and ease of use appear to be the focus rather than visual flair.
+The kitchen follows a similar philosophy.
+It includes fixed cabinetry, a sink, a microwave and a fridge/freezer sized for more than overnight use.
+While it is not boutique or bespoke, LDV focused on durability and ease of use.
+LDV says the MY26 interior floorplan has been refined based on owner feedback to improve overall flow.

 LDV Deliver 9 Campervan interior showing the kitchen sink and cooking area

-By night, the seating area converts into a double bed, while four belted seats make the van usable beyond touring duties.
-For many buyers, that dual-purpose flexibility, weekday errands and weekend escapes will be a genuine selling point.
+By night, the seating area converts into a double bed.
+Four belted seats make the van usable beyond touring duties.
+For many buyers, that dual-purpose flexibility — weekday errands and weekend escapes — will be a genuine selling point.
+It is worth noting the MY26 will also benefit from an updated dashboard and a 12.3-inch infotainment display.

 LDV Deliver 9 Campervan roof-mounted solar panels